flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/throttle-calibration.md

     - `MCT/FLX` is at 0.5
     - `TO/GA` is at +1.0.

     The step size for ++f2++ and ++f3++ is 0.05.
-This result in 40 steps in total from `Full Reverse` to `TO/GA`.
+This results in 40 steps in total from `Full Reverse` to `TO/GA`.
 The `CLB` detent is right in the middle at 20 steps.

-    With the default throttle configuration built into the A32NX this results in the following number of steps:
+    With the default throttle configuration built into the A32NX,2 this results in the following number of steps:

     **Counting from `IDLE` (-0.5):**